nvda-es/devguides_translation/original_docs/Translating.md

 - nvda.po: NVDA's interface messages, see [[TranslatingTheInterface]] page for more info.
 - characterDescriptions.dic: names of characters in your language, see [[TranslatingCharacterDescriptions]] for more info.
 - symbols.dic: names of symbols and punctuation in your language, see [[TranslatingSymbols]] for more information.
+- gestures.ini: remapping of gestures for your language, see [[TranslatingGestures]] for more information.
 - userGuide.t2t: the User Guide, see [[TranslatingUserGuide]] for more information.
 - changes.t2t (optional): a list of changes between releases, see [[TranslatingChanges]] for more information.
 - Add-ons (optional): a set of optional features that users can install, see [[TranslatingAddons]] for more information.